Parenting and epilepsy: caring for your child

 - Carrying your baby in a padded carrycot or sling rather than having them in your arms, may help to protect your baby if you fall.

-- Using a wrist strap on your baby’s pram means that the pram will not roll away if you let it go.
+- Using a wrist strap on your baby’s pram, or a brake that automatically activates, means that the pram will not roll away if you let it go.